amitch747/AidenIntel/README.md

 - This is a resume project

-- Built using TypeScript, NextJS, Redux Tool Kit, RTK Query, and Socket.io
+- Built using TypeScript, NextJS, Redux Tool Kit, RTK Query

-- Logo (for project page) is icon on left, on right is chat window:
-- Hello AidenAI
-- Hey
-- Can you help me with my math homework?
-- No
+- UNDER CONSTRUCTION.
+NASTY CODE.